engineerErica/my-unit-2-practice-assessment/README.md

 combineArrays([true], [false]);           // [true, false]
 ```

-5. Write a function that returns an object that shows how many times each vowel shows up in a sentence (vowels are `'a'`, `'e'`, `'i'`, `'o'`, and `'u'`). the return objects should have exactly 5 key-value pairs, one for each vowel (the value shold be the number of times that vowel appears in the sentence).
+5. Write a function that returns an object that shows how many times each vowel shows up in a sentence (vowels are `'a'`, `'e'`, `'i'`, `'o'`, and `'u'`).
+The returned object should have exactly 5 key-value pairs, one for each vowel (the value shold be the number of times that vowel appears in the sentence).

 Example:
 ```javascript